anameili-gomez/42_cursus/README.md

 # 42 Cursus

 Hi!
-I'm Ana Gómez, a student at 42 Urduliz.
-Here, we learn programming through projects and peer-to-peer collaboration and evaluation.
-We mainly focus on C. This is my progress in the cursus.<br><br>
+I'm **Ana Gómez**, a student at **42 Urduliz**.
+Here, we learn programming through projects and peer-to-peer collaboration.
+This repository contains my progress in the **42 Cursus**, where we mainly focus on the **C programming language**.
+Each project tackles different aspects of system programming, algorithms, and low-level development.<br><br>

 |  D  | Grade | Level |    Project    | Description |
 | --- | ----- | ----- | ------------- | ----------- |